 The Eden Alternative Domains of Well-Being (identity, growth, autonomy, security, connectedness, meaning, and joy) help identify the unmet needs of Elders and their care partners.
 Problem-solving becomes less abstract and more intuitive.
 Working with these 7 Domains helps us meet challenges in activities of daily living, care planning, and in creating policies and procedures with creativity, awareness, and focus.
 Together, they also create a solid foundation for your regulatory compliance strategy, whether you practice in skilled care or assisted living.
 Participants will learn how the new CMS regulations now reflect person-directed care practices more than ever before, and specifically the role of well-being in creating a life worth living.

-- List at least two of the 7 Eden Alternative Domains of Well-Being
+- List at least two of the 7 Eden Alternative Domains of Well-Being.

-- Name two examples of how applying the Domains of Well-Being support compliance with regulatory requirements
+- Name two examples of how applying the Domains of Well-Being support compliance with regulatory requirements.

-Vickie Burlew began her career in long-term at the old age of 3 when her parents bought their first nursing home.
+Vickie Burlew began her career in long-term care at the old age of 3 when her parents bought their first nursing home.
 She literally lived in the home in an apartment above the home.
 Back in 1956 she learned about person-directed care.
 And as she grew and watched the industry change with regulations and Medicare and Medicaid she never forgot the lessons she learned at her parents’ side.
 She became a long-term care nurse but could not find a person-directed administrator as an employer, so she became an administrator.
 In 1998 she discovered the Eden Alternative and finally found “home” again.
-She carried the culture change journey to Michigan, became an Eden Mentor and Educator.
+She carried the culture change journey to Michigan and became an Eden Mentor and Educator.
 Her consulting practice is based on person-centered care

 How Life Storytelling Can Improve Care and Create Connections